spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spine_database.md

 # Tutorial spine database

-Once `SpineInterface` is installed, to use it in your programs you just need to say:
+Once `SpineInterface` is installed, we can start using it in Julia scripts or consoles.

 ```jldoctest quick_start_guide
 julia> using SpineInterface